krishnasaga/open-data-intelligence-and-visualization/README.md

 ### Micro User interface orchestration

-They provide visualization and user interaction example, a line chart of a company review over time, A 3D representation of planet surface can be created in three JS.
+They provide visualization and user interaction example, a line chart of a company review over time, A 3D representation of planet surface.
 MUIs take data and events as input and produces graphical information and output.